 Fully autonomous farms have multiple benefits, such as limiting the risk of propagation through human error, being able to work 24/7, and, most importantly, minimizing contamination.
 “At the AppHarvest Berea salad greens farm, the touchless growing system provides a hands-free environment and has the added advantage of improving food safety by minimizing the chances of introducing harmful contaminants.”
 Mentioned Travis.
 AppHarvest is constantly exploring ways to optimize the efficiency of its processes through the

 utilization of technology.
 They begin by utilizing natural resources such as sunshine and rainwater.
-Then, in circumstances where additional energy is necessary, they incorporate a hybrid lighting system composed of LED and HPS grow lights.
+Then, when additional energy is necessary, they incorporate a hybrid lighting system composed of LED and HPS grow lights.
 AppHarvest LED lights are 40% more energy-efficient than traditional HPS grow lights.

 Image provided by AppHarvest